laofas/useclass/README.md

 + Clearer, more aggregated, and more flexible code organization capabilities
 + Natural logical code namespace
-+ Does not rely on ES decorators
-+ No black magic
 + No `.value`

 ## Installation